chemalot/chemalot/README.md

 moebatch (MOE):
 > *MOE IS NOT INCLUDED IN THIS PACKAGE*
-  MOE is a program distributed by Chemical Computing Group For more information visit:
+  MOE is a program distributed by Chemical Computing Group Inc.
+  For more information visit:
   [https://www.chemcomp.com/](https://www.chemcomp.com/)